 Supplement Truck Driving School with YouTube

 But did you know you could do even more?
-If you’re that trucking student outlined above, chances are good you do know that, and you are looking for ways to supplement your driving instruction and practice.
+If you’re that kind of trucking school student you may also be looking for ways to supplement your driving instruction and practice.
 One way to do that is to immerse yourself in the trucking culture outside of class.
 That might mean finding other truck drivers, making friends with them, and learning about trucking from them.

-However, there is a more…shall we say modern way of doing things.
+However, there can be a more modern way of doing things.
 Try the Internet.
 There are endless resources for truck drivers and trucking students looking to increase their knowledge base, learn new things about their industry, or just give themselves a little refresher course.

-One good way of doing that is hitting YouTube, where many in the trucking community have set up their own little portals where they can share their expertise with you.
+One good way of doing that is hitting YouTube.
+Many in the trucking community have set up their own channels where they can share their expertise with you.

-From things as diverse as how to handle the truck safely to the advantages and disadvantages of being a truck driver to how to reduce back pain and stay healthy as a truck driver, there are any number of potential videos you can use for both inspirational and instructional purposes.
+Topics range from things as diverse as how to handle the truck safely to the advantages and disadvantages of being a truck driver.
+There are plenty of ideas on how to reduce back pain and stay healthy as a truck driver.
+There are even a number of videos you can use for inspirational and instructional purposes.

-For many of these sites, they are part of a larger community of websites, blogs, message boards, and social media, where people with an interest in trucking have banded together for the common good.
-Many of you may recognize the term “vlog,” which is a hybrid term of “video” and “blog.”
-Many of the trucking videos discussed here fall under that category.
+For many of these sites, they are part of a larger community of websites, blogs, message boards, and social media.
+This is where people with an interest in trucking have banded together for the common good.

-If you have been ingraining yourself in the trucking culture, you may be familiar with many of the groups adding trucking videos with truckers and students in mind.
+If you have been looking to dive more into in trucking culture, you may be familiar with groups adding trucking videos with truckers and students in mind.
 Here are a few of them.
-When you have some down time, explore their vlogging portals and see if any of the videos might interest you.

 Allie Knight: With more than 28,000 subscribers, Allie Knight offers a view into the life of a woman in the trucking industry, offering videos that play out more like a video journal of her time as a truck driver than an instructional routine.
 Still, she occasionally takes questions from her subscribers, and offers a valuable perspective on trucking.